 Anytime you sell shares for a loss, it’s known as a capital loss.
 Again, the IRS has two classifications of capital losses:

-- Short Term Capital Loss – realized loss from assets sold inside of one year of the purchase date
+- Short Term Capital Loss – realized loss from assets sold within one year of the purchase date

-- Long Term Capital Loss – realized loss from assets sold one year or beyond the purchase date
+- Long Term Capital Loss – realized loss from assets sold at least one year and one day after the purchase date

 A capital loss offsets a capital gain or your income which lowers your tax burden.
 The IRS has rules in place on what gets first priority.